 At first, this challenge might seem simple - check to see if a string contains the word ‘cat’ and the word ‘dog’ the same number of times.
 There are some tricky tests that your code must pass, however, making this a worthy string challenge for your student.

 In Big Difference, students must write code that takes an array and returns the difference between the largest and smallest numbers in the array.
 This challenge can require the use of many fundamental coding concepts, and requires students to think creatively about their approach.

-We hope you enjoyed learning about some fun, engaging Python exercises.
+We hope you enjoyed these some fun, engaging Python exercises.
 These mini-projects can help build Python fluency, and are great ways to get your student problem solving.

-If your child enjoyed these challenges and would like to work on full-scale Python projects, we recommend signing up for our Python for AI series of classes.
-Python for AI 1 will be great for students who are still brushing up on their fundamental coding skills.
-Students who were able to successfully complete all or most of these challenges may start with Python for AI 2, Python for AI 3 or (in special cases), Python for AI 4.
-These classes cover advanced topics and involve longer, more involved projects.
+If you enjoyed these challenges and would like to work on full-scale Python projects, we recommend signing up for the best Python classes for kids, including our Python for AI series of classes, which cover advanced topics and involve longer, more involved projects.

-Up next, explore fun Python project for kids.
+Up next, for even more activities to build your skills, explore fun Python projects for kids.

 Written by Sarah Rappaport, who graduated from Northwestern University with undergraduate and graduate degrees in engineering and music.
 She's now working on a masters in data with Georgia Institute of Technology.
 She taught math and computer science with Teach for America for two years, and now works as a Systems Engineer.